textilemakerspace/textilemakerspace.github.io/src/pages/hours.md

 permalink: '/hours/'
 header:
   overlay_image: /assets/images/header_hours.jpg
-  overlay_color: "#5e616c"
+  overlay_color: '#5e616c'
   overlay_filter: 0.5
 ---

 The Textile Makerspace is run by a mix of volunteers and student staff.
-The schedule can vary, but we try to keep the latest info about our open hours on this page and update it frequently.
+We'll be back to having regularly-scheduled weekday afternoon/evening hours at the start of the school year!

 ## Hours

-**We're on hiatus until mid August!**

-Looking forward to seeing you again then!
-We've now got funding for student staff all next academic year.
+_Hours subject to Quinn not being summoned for jury duty_

+- Monday, August 21 - 12-3:30
+- Wednesday, August 23 - 1-3:30
+- Friday, August 25 - 12-3:30